Scaphokogia

 Scaphokogia is an extinct genus of pygmy sperm whales that lived off the coasts of Mexico and Peru, South America during the Late Miocene to Late Pliocene.
-Only the type species S. cochlearis has been described.
+Two species have currently been described: the type species S. cochlearis and S. totajpe.
 Fossils of Scaphokogia have been found in the Tirabuzon Formation of Baja California and the Pisco Formation of Peru.
 Scaphokogia existed about 5 million years ago, and were relatively rare animals.